 If you need a ticket with transportation I do have an affiliate link with a company I really like.

 How Long Should I Plan to Stay at the Polynesian Cultural Center?

-Plan to stay the entire day.
+Plan to stay at least 4-5 hours however this is an activity that could fill your entire day.
 But since PCC doesn’t open until 11:00 am, you could get something else in beforehand.
 We were able to go on an early morning snorkeling expedition and still have time to get dressed and get there by opening time.